-This information will explain your bone marrow aspiration and biopsy procedure at Memorial Sloan Kettering Cancer Center (MSK).
+This information will explain your bone marrow aspiration and biopsy procedure at Memorial Sloan Kettering (MSK).

-Your doctor may need to take a sample of your bone marrow in order to see:
+Your healthcare provider may need to take a sample of your bone marrow in order to see:

 - How many blood cells you have.

 - If there are any cancer cells or scar tissue in your bone marrow.

 - If the chemotherapy that you are getting has affected your bone marrow cells.